Our team charter sets out the Equal Experts way for all the teams working with customers

-However experienced, perceptive or diplomatic we are, when we work with a client, situations can arise that can challenge the best of us.
-We know you know most of this stuff already, but we think this charter still acts as a useful reminder for all Equal Experts consultants for how to navigate the day-to-day when working on-site with a client.
+However experienced, perceptive or diplomatic we are, when we work with a customer, situations can arise that can challenge the best of us.
+We also have the utmost respect for all our customers and we know you know most of this stuff already, but we think this charter still acts as a useful reminder for all Equal Experts consultants for how to navigate the day-to-day when working on-site or remotely with a customer and colleagues.

-• Focus on helping not telling: We’re there to help the client formulate and achieve their goals.
-We are not there to tell the client how to run their business.
+• Focus on helping not telling: We’re there to help the customer formulate and achieve their goals.
+We are not there to tell the customer how to run their business.
 They know their business better than we will ever do.

-• Put our own goals second: Any wider Equal Experts or personal goals must always come second to the needs of the client whenever they are in conflict – for as long as we are on-site.
+• Put our own goals second: Any wider Equal Experts or personal goals must always come second to the needs of the customer whenever they are in conflict.

-• Support – even when we exit: The client may decide we’re not the right fit, or we may decide we’re not right for the client.
-If that is the case, we look at the best way to exit gracefully so we do not put the client business at risk.
-And until such time, we support the client vision.
+• Support – even when we exit: The customer may decide we’re not the right fit, or we may decide we’re not right for the customer.
+If that is the case, we look at the best way to exit gracefully so we do not put the customer’s business at risk.
+And until such time, we support the customer vision.

 Adding value